MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Dealing with GPO Tattooing

-Some firewall-related settings are not removed from the domain controllers after they fall out of scope of the GPO.
+Some firewall-related settings are not removed from the domain controllers after they fall out of the scope of the GPO.
 These changes are thus permanent and require manual removal.
 Such settings are called **unmanaged** and the resulting behavior is known as GPO tattooing.
 To address this issue, the `DCFWTool` configuration files use ternary logic: